-Capital Project Management
+Capital Project Services

-The life of a capital project from inception to completion includes several key activities and can span several years depending on funding, land acquisition, design, and permitting complexities.
+The life of a capital project from inception to completion includes several key activities and can span several years depending on funding, land acquisition, design and permitting complexities.
 The initial phase of the project consists of everything from holding public involvement meetings and keeping residents informed, to budgeting for the project, overseeing the design (by either in-house engineers or private consulting firms), securing any necessary permits, negotiating Inter-Agency Agreements, and advertising the project for competitive public bid.
-CPM also provides Right-of-Way Administration, Land Acquisition Services and Utility Coordination Services.
+CPS also provides Right-of-Way Administration, Land Acquisition Services and Utility Coordination Services.

 Utility Coordination Services is an important part of capital projects.
-The CPM Utility Coordinator works closely with utility companies to provide technical assistance and to identify and resolve conflicts with a proposed project design.
+The CPS Utility Coordinator works closely with utility companies to provide technical assistance and to identify and resolve conflicts with a proposed project design.
 The utility coordinator also provides technical assistance to engineering staff, consultants, developers, project managers and contractors.
 In addition, the utility coordinator investigates utility issues affecting property owners, contractors, and maintenance operations.
 This coordination has proven to save the county and utility companies thousands of dollars each year.

 The final phase of a capital project entails the construction of the physical improvements.
-CPM performs construction management and field inspection of the major capital transportation projects.
+CPS performs construction management and field inspection of the major capital transportation projects.
 Project management teams work closely with private contractors to verify that the project progresses as planned and works to resolve any unforeseen issues that arise during the course of the work.
 Inspection technicians are on-site daily to verify that the project is being built according to design, specification and contract requirements.

-E-Mail: Capital Project Management
+E-Mail: Capital Project Services